A Complete Guide to Planning Your Own Funeral or Memorial Service

 Step 1: Start with Planning the Basics

-The first step for how to plan your own funeral is to start with the basics.
+The first step to planning a memorial service is to start with the basics.
 How do you want to document your final wishes?
 With Everdays, we make it simple: Save your wishes 100% online in a free account, easily accessible for you to update, change, and provide access to your loved ones at any time.

-Once you’ve decided how to document your wishes, the most important part of how to plan your own funeral is to determine what type of experience you want to leave behind for your family and friends.
+Once you’ve decided how to document your wishes, the most important part of your plan is to determine what type of experience you want to leave behind for your family and friends.
 Are you looking for a formal, traditional funeral service for loved ones to honor your life?
 Or perhaps you’re imagining a more modern memorial service held at your favorite brunch spot?
 Or even a unique Celebration of Life complete with a balloon release?

-Deciding how to plan your funeral with the types of services, events, and gatherings you want to leave behind for your loved ones is the most beautiful gift you can provide—it gives them direction and answers on how to say goodbye in the midst of a very difficult time.
+Deciding the types of services, events, and gatherings you want to leave behind for your loved ones is the most beautiful gift you can provide—it gives them direction and answers on how to say goodbye in the midst of a very difficult time.
 If choosing an experience feels overwhelming, don’t worry!
 We’re here to help.
-Our free funeral plans make it simple and easy, guiding how to plan your own funeral by finding the experience that’s right for you.
+Our free funeral plans make it simple and easy to find the experience that’s right for you.
 We provide a pleasant experience that walks you through the process, asks engaging questions, and provides video tutorials to guide you every step of the way.

-Once you’ve started making decisions about how to plan your own funeral, you’ll also want to make sure the right family members have access.
+Once you’ve started making your funeral planning decisions, you’ll also want to make sure the right family members have access.
 Whoever it is – your spouse, partner, children, siblings, close friends – we make it easy to give loved ones access to your plan, instantly giving them peace of mind knowing they have all the answers they’ll need.

 Step 2: Decide on How Your Remains Will Be Handled

-You have several options when it comes down to how to plan your own funeral—and after deciding on the services and events, choosing how your body will be handled is one of the biggest choices you’ll have to make.
+You have several options when it comes to planning your own funeral or memorial service—and after deciding on the services and events, choosing how your body will be handled is one of the biggest choices you’ll have to make.

 You can choose between three major categories: Burial, cremation, or donation.